jakubrohleder/angular-jsonapi/README.md

 `object.unlink(key, target)`

 Object relationship with `key` gets unlinked from the target.
-New relationship state is synchronized immidiately with `unlink` synchronization.
+New relationship state is synchronized immediately with `unlink` synchronization.

 ### Refreshing object